GLOBAL MARKETS-Oil resumes fall, stocks dip despite bumper jobs data

 Investors fear that China, the second-largest economy in the world, is growing more slowly than expected and could further weigh on commodity prices and global economic growth.

-Europe initially followed suit, but the pan-European FTSEurofirst 300 index closed down 1.5 percent and lost 6.7 percent this week.
+Europe initially followed suit, but the pan-European FTSEurofirst 300 index was down 1.3 percent going into the close of trading.

 MSCI's broadest gauge of stocks globally was little changed on the day and on track to fall 5.5 percent this week, the most since September 2011.